TheRedSpy15/blazedcloud-landing/src/content/pages/privacy-policy.md

 - **Account Information (Emails and User IDs):** We will retain this information until you decide to delete your account.

 - **Uploaded Content:** Users can optionally upload files to Blazed Cloud.
 These files will be retained until you decide to delete them.

-- **IP Addresses:** Whenever you connect to our service, your public IP address is logged for security purposes.
-These logs are stored for a period of up to 7 days.

 Please note that you have the control to delete your account, uploaded content, and associated data at any time.